Mozilla-Ocho/formulaic-python/README.md

 # Formulaic Python Library
-_**NOTE: This is a project in active development.
-It is not stable and changes frequently.
-It is not ready for production use.**_
+_**NOTE: This is a project in active development and changes frequently.
+It is not yet intended for production use.**_

 The Formulaic library makes it easy to use Formulas inside your generative AI applications.
 Formulas are open-licensed JSON scripts that contain AI prompts, template variables, and model configuration.
 You can browse the library of existing Formulas for many popular language models at [Formulaic.app](https://formulaic.app).